Go to main content

 Preparation takes place from September to the end of May, from Monday to Friday, all day, face-to-face.

-In exceptional circumstances, some courses may be delivered remotely if the teacher is unable to attend.
+In exceptional cases, certain courses may be given remotely if the teacher is unable to attend.

 The program is organized on an annual basis, rather than on a semester basis, to keep as close as possible to the timetables of the competitive examinations concerned.